aalto-cbir/DeepCaption/README.md

 ```

 You can add e.g., `--scoring cider` to automatically calculate scoring metrics if a ground truth has been defined for that dataset.

+## Features

+DeepCaption supports many more features than what has been covered here.
+Some of them are documented on the [separate Features page](blob/master/features.md).